Posted: 05/05/11 | May 5th, 2011

 But I wasn’t happy.
 The problem was I wasn’t unhappy either.

 I was plugging away, doing my job, with no real highs or any real lows either.
 I worked, had dinner with friends, and went out on the weekends.
-I had enough money to go on vacations and do as I like.
+I had enough money to go on vacations and do as I liked.

 I had always wanted to travel more than just for a short holiday.
-On vacations to Europe and South East Asia, I met people who gave up their careers to travel long term.
+On vacations to Europe and Southeast Asia, I met people who gave up their careers to travel long-term.
 I was envious.
 I wished I could do that.

 What finally pushed me over the edge was turning 32 and sensing my biological clock ticking.
 I didn’t know if I really wanted to have kids, but I knew if I did, I had to travel now.
 I believed once you had kids, your life changed too much to travel.

-I had traveled alone once before – on a week’s vacation and with a cheap flight to Italy I ate my way alone around Rome.
-But that was a easy.
-A week in Italy is much different than selling everything, quitting your job and taking a one-way flight to Mexico.
+I had traveled alone once before, on a week’s vacation, eating my way alone around Rome.
+But that was easy.
+A week in Italy is much different than selling everything, quitting your job, and taking a one-way flight to Mexico.

 Is this all there is?
 Is this my life?
 Is my dream to travel over?